notpike/pi-iridium/README.md

 ## Run
 #### Local Server
+If you want to run this localy use the following script.
 ```
 $ ./START_LOCAL.sh
 ```

 #### Remote Server
+Remote services use this.
 ```
 $ ./START.sh
 ```

 #### Stop Service
+To stop the service, use the script below.
 ```
 $ ./STOP.sh
 ```